 Perhaps dateless number plates suggest the vehicle is a classic?
 You know the ones, not a year identifying suffix or prefix letter in sight, no numerical code from the current vehicle reg format; simply elegant, unique registration plates.
 Cars built in 1963 or earlier will automatically carry a dateless reg, but it's worth remembering that because of their dateless status, the DVLA allow you to buy these cherished, old school registration plates for any age of vehicle, so it perhaps doesn't always mean that your car is a classic for having a dateless reg.
 However, dateless number plates aren't just cool because they're dateless, they're also timeless, and they do look great.
 Check out our range of dateless number plates here.

 A better way of identifying classic cars would be that wondrous black and silver (or white) classic number plate.
 One of these surely means you've got yourself a classic car, and that you may even be a spy for MI6 with more than just a license to drive in your wallet.
-If this defines a classic car then the DVLA's definition would be vehicles aged 40 years or older.
+If this defines a classic car then this would be vehicles from 1972 or earlier, or since 2021, those registered from 1980 onwards.

 But it's not all about numbers and technicalities.
 Someone with a classic car from the 1970s will probably laugh at you for considering a car to be classic when it was around the time Rick Astley reigned supreme in the charts, as opposed to say The Rolling Stones or The Beatles.
 Likewise, a 40-year old with a newly purchased Ford Capri MK III will scoff at the idea that theirs isn't a classic because it doesn't have a vintage silver registration plate.